Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Stability Analysis of AIRGA

-Standard efficient methods to compute the desired orthogonal basis of $\mathbb{K}^{j}\left( {P}_2,\ {Q}\right)$ are, e.g., the block or the global Arnoldi algorithm~\cite{Saad2003,JbiMS99,Sad93}.
-In this paper, we consider the Adaptive Iterative Rational Global Arnoldi (AIRGA) algorithm \cite{Bonin20161}, which generates $V$ by a global Arnoldi method.
+Standard efficient methods to compute the desired orthogonal basis of $\mathbb{K}^{j}\left( {P}_2,\ {Q}\right)$ are, e.g., the block or the global Arnoldi algorithm~\cite{Saad2003,JbiMS99,Sad93}. {The AIRGA algorithm} generates $V$ by a global Arnoldi method.
 Its relevant parts are given in Algorithm~\ref{Algo:AIRGA}.
 Unlike as discussed above, the AIRGA algorithm uses not just one expansion point, but a set of $\ell$ expansion points.
 This ensures a better reduced system in the entire frequency domain of interest.
-The method is adaptive, i.e. it automatically chooses the number of moments to be matched at each expansion point $s_i.$ This is controlled by the inner while loop starting at line 8.
+The method is adaptive, i.e. it automatically chooses the number of moments to be matched at each expansion point $s_i.$ This is controlled by the inner \texttt{while} loop starting at line \ref{AIRGA:while-inner}.
 The variable $j$ stores the total number of moments matched.
-The upper bound on $j$ is $\lceil r_\text{max}/m \rceil$, where $r_\text{max}$ is the maximum dimension to which we want to reduce the state variable (input from the user), and $m$ is the dimension of the input.
-For a thorough discussion on how to determine convergence, to choose the expansion points in the inner loop as well as a new set of expansion points in the outer loop see \cite{Bonin20161}.
+The upper bound on {max value of $j$ or $J$ is} $\lceil r_\text{max}/m \rceil$, where $r_\text{max}$ is the maximum dimension to which we want to reduce the state variable (input from the user), and $m$ is the dimension of the input.
+For a thorough discussion on how to determine convergence, to choose the expansion points in the inner loop as well as a new set of expansion points in the outer loop, see \cite{Bonin20161}.

-The AIRGA algorithm requires solving sequences of linear systems of equations (line 4 and line 13).
-As the $s_i$ change in each iteration step, the linear systems to be solved change in each iteration step.
-These linear systems are usually solved by direct methods.
-But for large systems, this might be infeasible.
-Thus, in this work, we focus on the use of preconditioned iterative methods which solve these systems only inexactly.
-Certainly, the choice of an appropriate iterative algorithm is problem dependent; that is, it depends on whether $s_i^2M+s_iD+K$ is, e.g., non-symmetric, symmetric or symmetric positive definite.
-Our goal is to answer the question whether the AIRGA algorithm is stable with respect to these inexact linear solves or not.
-Can one even give a recommendation on which iterative method to use?

-We discuss stability of the AIRGA algorithm with respect to these inexact linear solves in Section~\ref{stablity}. {To achieve a stable AIRGA algorithm, we need to implement few extra orthogonality conditions in the underlying iterative solver.
-These details are discussed in Section \ref{Sat_Back_stab_cond}.
-Here, we also support the fact that such an implementation does not incur any substantial extra cost}.
-Numerical experiments, which support our preconditioned iterative solver theory are given in Section \ref{Numerical_results}.
-Finally, we give conclusions and future directions in Section \ref{Conc}.

-For the rest of this paper, $\| \cdot \|_f$ denotes the Frobenius norm and $\| \cdot \|_2$ the Euclidean norm for vectors and the induced spectral norm for matrices.